 Gankutsuou is a spectacle – I can think of no better word to describe the show.
 Everything it does is grand and theatrical, from the unapologetically bold art style to the superbly over-the-top arm gestures.
 Stunningly, at no point does the show ever come across as cheap despite all this.
 Melodrama normally annoys the hell out of me, but Gankutsuou pulls it off with so much flourish and flair that its very ostentatiousness somehow becomes a good thing.
 However, this isn’t to say that the series goes for style over substance; if you can look past all the purposeful flamboyance, Gankutsuou is an exceedingly finely-crafted show not only in terms of technical production but also in emotion, and it manages to hit all the high notes of the latter when it counts.
 Showy but smart, Gankutsuou may be campy extravagance personified but still manages to remain deadly serious from beginning to end – something that takes both balls and talent.

 I don’t often do moe titles.
 I appreciate some of them, sure, but whole shows that are based around nothing but moe don’t tend to thrill me.
 Azumanga Daioh makes the list because despite being very much one of those ‘cute girls doing cute things’ kind of titles, I genuinely find it funny 99% of the time… even when the logical part of my brain knows I probably shouldn’t.
-It certainly helps that the girls aren’t drawn in a way that seems in the least bit sexualised to me, and it also doesn’t hurt that that the series doesn’t attempt to make any deep and profound statements about life or really anything else.
+It certainly helps that the girls aren’t drawn in a way that seems sexualized (at least to me), and it also doesn’t hurt that that the series doesn’t attempt to make any deep and profound statements about life or really anything else.
 In other words, Azumanga Daioh never tries to be something it’s not, and I can respect that.
-It’s nothing more or less than an oddball, sometimes surrealist, drama-free sketch comedy about a bunch of school girls being their own dumb yet hugely entertaining selves.
+It’s nothing more or less than an oddball, sometimes surrealist, almost entirely drama-free sketch comedy about a bunch of school girls being their own dumb yet hugely entertaining selves.
 And sometimes, that’s all I really want.

 As the only harem or reverse-harem show I’d ever even consider putting on this list, Ouran High School Host Club has a special place in my heart – though definitely not solely for that reason.
 It’s simultaneously a parody of its own genre and is also strikingly genuine, and so ultimately succeeds in doing what most other comedy-dramas fail hard at: being both hilarious and heart-warming, often in the same episode.
 It’s also undeniably a smart series, since most of the characters are tongue-in-cheek caricatures of reverse-harem stereotypes but are also self-aware enough to make the whole premise seem weirdly and charmingly earnest.
 The purposefully over-the-top comedy might have been biting in any other parody but is handled with plenty of affection here, and manages to tip the story to the point where it comes full circle.
 It results in a series where the romance actually comes across as sincere despite all the self-mockery – and that’s a rare and beautiful thing.